Starcounter/Docs/guides/transactions/long-running-transactions/README.md

 }
 ```

-An example of this can also be found at [step 6](../../tutorial/cancel-and-delete) of the tutorial.
+You can find an example of this in [step 6](../../tutorial/cancel-and-delete) of the tutorial.

 ## Exceptions

 ### ScErrIteratorClosed (SCERR4139)

-This exception is thrown when an iterator is closed before it is done.
-An iterator will close if a long-running transaction is commited, rolled back, or cancelled inside the iteration.
+Starcounter throws this exception when an iterator closes before finishing.
+An iterator will close if a long-running transaction commits, rolls back, or cancels while iterating.

 This is the simplest way to close the iteration and throw the exception if we assume that this code is in a long-running transaction: